vertigojones/lucena-store-app/README.md

 Please note that this app is still in development, and you will probably find random bugs crawling around.

-Known bugs:

-1. There is no mechanism to stop quantities going below zero on cart items

 The technolgies I'm using are React, with the Context API methodology to manipulate State.

 Working app: https://lucena-store-app.herokuapp.com/